MierenManz/v8_format/readme.md

 The format always starts with 2 header bytes `0xFF 0x0F` Then it will use a indicator byte to tell the deserializer on how to deserialize the next section of bytes.
-All format examples include the 2 header bytes but these are only needed at the beginning of the whole serialized data, not per type.
-The reference serializers and deserializers don't include these bytes and only have to be checked to be valid.
+None of the format examples include the 2 header bytes but these are needed at the beginning of the serialized data.
+The reference serializers and deserializers don't include these bytes.
+But the `serialize` and `deserialize` api's in `references/mod.ts` do add these bytes

 ## Primitive Types